 - s/he owes unpaid child support that is equal to or more than one year’s worth of payments or s/he has not complied with any subpoena or warrant relating to child support or paternity proceedings (the license would only be denied under these circumstances if the Cabinet for Health and Family Services notifies the Department of Kentucky State Police of the arrears or failure to comply with the subpoena/warrant).1

 Even if none of these situations apply, you can still make a plan for your safety.
-See our Safety Tips page for more information.
+See our Safety Planning page for more information.
 You can also contact your local domestic violence organization for additional help.
 You may want to talk to them about whether leaving the area - either long term or for a little while - might help improve your safety.
 See our KY Advocates and Shelters page for referrals.

 For additional information on gun laws in Kentucky, you can go to the Giffords Law Center website.